Platform Comparison · 2026

 What if I want to switch a Machine Learning Engineer from Upwork to goLance?

 If you have an existing relationship with a Machine Learning Engineer from Upwork, both platforms allow off-platform engagements after the initial hire.
-Many teams move their best Upwork freelancers to goLance to eliminate the buyer fee — same freelancer, lower total cost.
+Many teams move their best Upwork freelancers to goLance to cut total platform fees from 15% down to a single shareable 7.95% — same freelancer, lower total cost out of the engagement.

 Hire your Machine Learning Engineer on goLance — and save

 600+ vetted machine learning engineers ready to start.
-0% buyer fees, no Connects, no bidding wars.
+One 7.95% platform fee — shareable between client and freelancer — no Connects, no bidding wars.
 Average time-to-hire: 24–48 hours.